Table of Contents

 You want optimal (tailored) performance, since SavaPage is intensively used by a very large user population.
 So, for example, you want to deploy a dedicated database server as a scalable solution.

-SavaPage is able to use any database that has a JDBC driver available.
-However, we choose to support PostgreSQL on GNU/Linux servers only.
+SavaPage is able to use any database that has a JDBC driver available that is supported by Hibernate Dialects.
+However, PostgreSQL on GNU/Linux servers is our first choice.
 PostgreSQL is designed to be highly scalable, is optimized for concurrent use, and handles datasets of any size efficiently.
-We have used it in large scale SavaPage implementations and see it behave robust with thousands of users.
-Above that, PostgreSQL is free and open source software, and complies to open standards.
+It behave robust with thousands of users and is very well suited for large scale SavaPage implementations.
+Above that, PostgreSQL is Free and Open Source software, and complies to Open Standards.